-Expenses were incurred with Parks Victoria for the provision of the Buchan Caves interpretation plan.
+Expenses were incurred with Parks Victoria for the provision of national parks interpretation plans.

 Remuneration

 Remuneration comprises employee benefits in all forms of consideration paid, payable or provided by the entity, or on behalf of the entity, in exchange for services rendered, and is disclosed in the following categories.